mongodb/docs/source/includes/api/list-tables/invoices-response-documents.rst

    * - groupId
      - string
-     - Unique identifier of the :term:`project` that was included in this invoice.
+     - Unique identifier of the :cloudmgr:`project </reference/glossary/#term-project>` that was included in this invoice.

    * - links